 Open the Plus500 trading application, click the tab „trade“ > Crypto currencies > Ethereum

 Decide whether the price of Ethereum will rise or fall.
-With short position, you predict a decline in the price.
-With buy position (sometimes also called a long position) you assume that the price will go up.
+With a short position, you predict a decline in the price.
+With a buy position (sometimes also called a long position) you assume that the price will go up.

 Now you are all set and done.
 Please carefully monitor your Ethereum trade and react to the price movement, you can freely use a stop loss or a take profit functions on the Plus500 platform.
 These two tools will close the trade for you once the price reaches a certain level which you have entered in the options of the trade.

-Plus500 has a very tight spread on Ethereum, on 02.04.2019 the spread is only $1.45.
+Plus500 has a very tight spread on Ethereum, on 02.04.2019 the spread was only $1.45.
 This fee might differ on different days, but it is very likely it’s going to be very similar.
 Plus500 also charges an overnight fee if you do not close your position at the end of the trading day.
 This fee is now on the buy positions for Ethereum -0,0506% and for sell positions +0,0397%.
 This amount is either added or subtracted from your investment according to the direction you chose.
 There are no commissions on Ethereum or any other trading asset.

 Plus500 – Current chart of Ethereum

-For whom is suitable Etheruem trading?
+For whom is suitable ETH trading?

 How Ethereum works?

-Ethereum is just like Bitcoin based on innovation blockchain technology.
+Ethereum is just like Bitcoin based on innovative blockchain technology.
 But unlike Bitcoin, it does not have to be necessarily used just as an online payment platform.
 Its usage is much more extensive, Ethereum allows developers to build and create apps in the blockchain.
-Thereby they can potentially make from Ethereum even more valuable commodity.
+Thereby they can potentially make Ethereum an even more valuable commodity.
 Apps which run on the Ethereum platform are fully decentralised.
 In other words, they can not be targeted by hackers or repressive governments.
 Applications run on the network by anyone, who is running the Ethereum software.